TOP TOPICS OF THIS PAGE

 Exceptions to the six-month NTS window include:

-Scheduling your Exam obviously takes some time to carry out, so be smart in planning your studies and CPA exam schedule.
-You will need to obtain a separate NTS for each of the four CPA exam sections.
+Scheduling your exam takes some time to carry out.
+Be smart planning your studies and CPA exam schedule.

-Beginning on July 1, 2020, NASBA eliminated testing windows and implemented continuous testing for the CPA Exam, eliminating blackout dates.
-You may retake a CPA Exam section as soon as your score for any previous attempt of that section is released.
+Beginning on July 1, 2020, NASBA eliminated CPA testing windows and implemented continuous testing for the CPA exam, eliminating blackout dates.
+You may retake a CPA exam section as soon as your CPA score release date has passed for any previous attempt of that section.

-You can search for the nearest testing center from your location and then use Prometric’s Use our Seat Availability Tool to quickly check for appointment availability at that testing center.
+You can search for the nearest test center from your location and then use Prometric’s Seat Availability Tool to quickly check for appointment availability at that testing center.
 You don’t need an Exam Section ID to use this tool!

 If you want a specific date, schedule it well in advance (45 days is recommended) as openings may fill quickly.
 Be sure to save your confirmation number, just in case.